Leucadendron coniferum: Description

 Leucadendron coniferum is an evergreen, dioecious shrub or small tree of up to 4 m (13 ft) high, that develops from a single main stem near the ground.
 The branches are slightly grooved lengthways and initially may have some rusty hairs pressed against its surface, while later only some powdery hairs remain.
-The leaves are cartilaginous in consistency, hairless or with some soft hairs, linear inverted lance-shaped, 3.2–6.4 cm (1¼–2½ in) long and 3–5 mm (0.12–020 in) wide, ending at the tip in a rather long and sharp extension of the midvein, the surface hairless or slightly softly hairy.
-The male flower heads are surrounded by an involucte of few yellow leaves that gradually become shorter and broadened at the base closer to the head.
-The male head is cone-, egg- or almost globe-shaped and about 1¼ cm (½ in) in diameter.
-The bract subtending the individual male flower is about 1½ mm (0.06 in) long, oblong, with a nearly pointy tip, covered in long, soft and winding hairs and a regular row of straight hairs along the upper half of the margin.
+The leaves are cartilaginous in consistency, hairless or with some soft hairs, linear inverted lance-shaped, 3.2–6.4 cm (1.25–2.5 in) long and 3–5 mm (0.12–020 in) wide, ending at the tip in a rather long and sharp extension of the midvein, the surface hairless or slightly softly hairy.
+The male flower heads are surrounded by an involucre of few yellow leaves that gradually become shorter and broadened at the base closer to the head.
+The male head is cone-, egg- or almost globe-shaped and about 1.25 cm (0.5 in) in diameter.
+The bract subtending the individual male flower is about 1.5 mm (0.06 in) long, oblong, with a nearly pointy tip, covered in long, soft and winding hairs and a regular row of straight hairs along the upper half of the margin.
 The lower part of the 4-merous perianth of the male flower that remains merged upon opening called tube is about 2 mm (0.08 in) long, slightly compressed, with long, soft, straight hairs.
-The middle part that consists of four free segments ones the flower opens (called claws) are about 2½ mm (0.10 in) long, linear spade-shaped and covered in long, soft, straight hairs.
+The middle part that consists of four free segments ones the flower opens (called claws) are about 2.5 mm (0.10 in) long, linear spade-shaped and covered in long, soft, straight hairs.
 The higher part consists of four segments (called limbs) that are about 1 mm (0.04 in) long, oblong with a blunt tip and covered in long, soft, straight hairs.
-The oblong anthers are directly merged to the perianth limbs and about ⅔ mm (0.025 in) long.
+The oblong anthers are directly merged to the perianth limbs and about 0.7 mm (0.025 in) long.
 The rudimentary style in the male flower is about 3 mm (0.12 in) long, cylinder-shaped, somewhat flattened below, narrowing above and softly hairy.
-It is topped by a bluntly hoof-shaped stigma of ⅔ mm long.
+It is topped by a bluntly hoof-shaped stigma of 0.7 mm long.
 At the base of the style are four line-shaped scales of about 1 mm long.
 Female flower heads are about 14 mm (0.56 in) in diameter.